-Net loss in the Condensed Consolidated Statement of Operations for the three months ended March 31, 2021 includes net losses of Panoptes of \$0.439 million.
+Net loss in the Condensed Consolidated Statement of Operations for the nine months ended September 30, 2021 includes net losses of Panoptes of \$2.551 million.
 The Company's intangible assets, which consist solely of in-process research and development, will not be amortized until the underlying development programs are completed.
-Upon obtaining regulatory approval, the Intangible assets are then accounted for as finite-lived intangible assets and amortized on a straight-line basis over its estimated useful life.
+Upon obtaining regulatory approval, the intangible assets are then accounted for as finite-lived intangible assets and amortized on a straight-line basis over its estimated useful life.

-EyeGate recognized approximately \$0.050 million of acquisition-related costs for the Panoptes acquisition that were expensed in the current period as a component of general and administrative expense.
+The Company recognized approximately \$0.050 million of acquisition-related costs for the Panoptes acquisition that were expensed in the first quarter of 2021 as a component of general and administrative expense.